 - Garagekeepers liability insurance specifically covers damages to customers’ vehicles while serviced or stored at your shop.
 This may include damages resulting from theft, collision, weather damage, or vandalism.

-When determining the appropriate coverage for your automotive repair shop, assessing the specific risks your business faces is essential.
+When determining the appropriate coverage for your automotive repair shop, assessing your business’s specific risks is essential.
 For example, a repair shop specializing in high-end vehicles may require higher insurance limits, as the cost of repairing these vehicles can be substantial.

 Additionally, many automotive repair businesses may also benefit from other types of insurance coverage, such as: